 A graduate of Barnard College, she also attended Bryn Mawr College, and grew up in Cleveland, Ohio.
-She began her career in publishing as a fiction editor in New York City, but left to write her first novel, Swordspoint, which has become a cult classic, hailed as the progenitor of the “mannerpunk” (or “Fantasy of Manners”) school of urban fantasy.
+She began her career in publishing as a fiction editor in New York City, but left to write her first novel Swordspoint, which has become a cult classic, hailed as the progenitor of the “mannerpunk” (or “Fantasy of Manners”) school of urban fantasy.
 Swordspoint was followed by Thomas the Rhymer (World Fantasy Award and the Mythopoeic Award), and two more novels in her “Riverside” series.
-Her short fiction appears regularly in various anthologies.
-Ellen Kushner’s fiction has been translated into numerous languages, including Japanese, French, Dutch, German, Spanish, Latvian and Finnish.
+In addition, her short fiction appears regularly in numerous anthologies.
+Her stories have been translated into a wide variety of languages, including Japanese, French, Dutch, German, Spanish, Latvian and Finnish.

 Upon moving to Boston, she became a radio host for WGBH-FM.
 In 1996, she created Sound & Spirit, PRI’s award-winning national public radio series.
 With Ellen as host and writer, the program aired nationally until 2010; many of the original shows can now be heard archived online.

-Other recent projects include the urban fantasy anthology Welcome to Bordertown (co-edited with Holly Black), and The Witches of Lublin, a musical audio drama written with Elizabeth Schwartz & Yale Strom (Gabriel, Gracie and Wilbur Awards).
+Other recent projects include the urban fantasy anthology Welcome to Bordertown (co-edited with Holly Black), and The Witches of Lublin, a musical audio drama written with Elizabeth Schwartz and Yale Strom (which one Gabriel, Gracie and Wilbur Awards in 2012).

-An enthusiastic traveler, Ellen Kushner has been a Guest of Honor at conventions all over the world.
-She regularly teaches writing at the prestigious Clarion Workshop, and the Hollins University Graduate Program in Children’s Literature.
+A dauntless traveler, Ellen Kushner has been a guest of honor at conventions all over the world.
+She regularly teaches writing at the prestigious Clarion Workshop and the Hollins University Graduate Program in Children’s Literature.

 Ellen Kushner is a co-founder and past president of the Interstitial Arts Foundation, an organization supporting work that falls between genre categories.
 She lives in New York City with author and educator Delia Sherman, a lot of books, airplane and theater ticket stubs, and no cats whatsoever.